unccv/uncc_course_overview/readme.md

 3. [Goodfellow, Deep Learning](http://www.deeplearningbook.org/)

 ## Policies + Collaboration
-Students are encouraged to discuss coding challenge strategies and techniques, but are not permitted to share code.
+Students are encouraged to discuss coding challenge strategies and techniques, but are not permitted to share code. **We run auto-plagarism checks on all your submissions that compare your code to your peer's code**.
+We also check against submissions from previous years.
+If we find that your code overlaps with another student's code, **we are required to report you to the office of academic affairs**.
 Students should keep their solutions to challenges private, even after the course is over.
 Quizzes are taken individually in-class, no collaboration is permitted on quizzes.
 The Course project will be completed in groups - students are of course encouraged to collaborate within their teams - and final projects will be posted on public GitHub pages.